euchrogene/TPM_PCA_Correlation/README.md

 - Sample labels in the ordination are placed by a deterministic collision solver, so rerunning the same command reproduces the same figure. `-label_repel adjusttext` switches to the adjustText package that ships in the image, `-label_repel none` puts every label exactly on its point.
 - The heatmap ramp follows the data rather than a fixed default.
 All-positive matrices get the sequential ramp, where the low end is a pale cream rather than pure white so a low cell never reads as an empty cell.
 A matrix holding negative correlations gets the diverging ramp on a scale symmetric about zero, so cream falls exactly on r = 0 and the sign change is visible.
 Negatives are normal under `-scale true`, where gene-wise centring fixes the mean off-diagonal correlation at -1/(n - 1).
 - Numbers printed in the cells switch between near-black and white according to the WCAG relative luminance of the cell behind them, so they stay legible from the cream end to the black end of the ramp.
+- The image is fetched on demand, so a machine that has just installed the pipeline works without any extra step.
+On an air-gapped machine, load the image from a tar with `docker load` and run with `-pull never`.
 - PDF and SVG output keeps text as editable TrueType (`fonttype 42`) and draws the heatmap as vector cells rather than an embedded raster, so every panel can be restyled in Illustrator or Inkscape without re-running the pipeline.
 - The image ships Liberation Sans, which carries the metrics of Arial. `-font` accepts any face installed in the image, and falls back to the first installed sans-serif when the requested one is absent.